 James 5

 The wealthy are condemned for their corruption and mistreatment of workers, and are warned that their riches will ultimately lead to their downfall.
-In contrast, the faithful are encouraged to be patient and to strengthen their hearts, awaiting the Lord's return.
-Believers are also advised to live virtuously, avoiding oaths and instead letting their words be truthful, and to seek prayer and healing in times of need.
-The chapter concludes by emphasizing the power of prayer and the importance of converting sinners back to the truth.
+In contrast, believers are encouraged to be patient and strengthen their hearts, awaiting the Lord's return.
+They are also advised to live virtuous lives, avoiding oaths and instead letting their words be truthful, and to seek prayer and healing in times of need.
+The chapter concludes by emphasizing the power of prayer and the importance of converting sinners from their errors.